tmastersmart/pi-talk/README.md

 If you need sounds just about any sound you can find online will work. see   https://soundbible.com/tags-dog-bark.html

-For copyright reasions I have to find PD files to include a sample
+For copyright reasions do mp3s included....